alfanick/xxcalc-rs/README.md

 You need Rust programming language environment (works with stable, beta and nighly channels).
 If you don't have already installed please use [rustup.rs](https://www.rustup.rs) to easily install the complete environment.
-You can installed packaged version from the crates.io using `cargo install xxcalc --features interactive`.
+Than, you can install packaged version from the crates.io using `cargo install xxcalc --features interactive`.

 The basic compilation process from the source is just running `cargo` in command line: